OpenVoiceOS/ovos-docker/README.md

 podman exec -ti ovos_audio sh
 ```

-Make sure your `mycroft.conf` configuration is JSON valid by using the `jq` command.
+Make sure `mycroft.conf` configuration file is JSON valid by using the `jq` command.

 ```bash
 cat ~/ovos/config/mycroft.conf | jq
 ```

-If not valid JSON valid, `jq` will return something like this:
+If the configuration file is not valid JSON, `jq` will return something like this:

 ```text
 parse error: Expected another key-value pair at line 81, column 3